kybernetikos/gos-bplus/readme.md

 Check the visualizer: https://rawgit.com/goshawkdb/visualizer/master/index.html

-Install with `node install --save kybernetikos/gos-bplus` or check it out and `npm install`.
+Install into an existing module with `npm install --save kybernetikos/gos-bplus` or check it out and `npm install` from inside.

 Run the example with `node example.js` inside gos-bplus.